sauceboss1526/AffiliationModel/README.md

-# Israeli Wines Price Model
+# Affiliation Model
-Predicting the price of Israeli wine bottles with a given set of features.
+Identifying to which terrorist organization a neutralized target belongs to using clustering.